EnduranceApeh/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles:- A shell script that display content, including hidden files 5-listfilesdigitonly:- A shell script that display current directory content in Long format, withuser and group IDs displayed numerically, ahd hiddend files
-6-firstdirectory:- A shell script that create a directory named my_first_directory in the /tmp/ directory 7-movethatfile:- A shell script that move the file betty from /tmp to /tmp/my_first_directory
+6-firstdirectory:- A shell script that create a directory named my_first_directory in the /tmp/ directory 7-movethatfile:- A shell script that move the file betty from /tmp to /tmp/my_first_directory 8-firstdelete:- A shell script that delete the file bettu in /tmp/my-first_directory